 - Sensory disturbance: Patients sometime feel numbness or tingling in their fingertips or lips on the side of the body getting treated.
 The sensations tend to be very mild and temporary.
 Very few patients describe these feelings as uncomfortable.
-In 10 to 15 percent of cases, the sensations may be permanent.
+In 10-15% of cases, the sensations may be permanent.

 - Gait disturbance or imbalance: Patients commonly feel unsteady on their feet after the procedure.
 Typically, this only lasts through the 1st or 2nd week after the procedure.
-In clinical studies, permanent unsteadiness was reported in up to 10 percent of the patients.
+In clinical studies, permanent unsteadiness was reported in up to 10% of the patients.